 A timely NANDROID backup of your Android device can save you from losing your precious mobile data and personalized system settings.
 Android users have long relied on custom recoveries (such as ClockworkMod Recovery and TWRP) to create NANDROID backups of their devices.
 However, there are various apps and solutions available these days that can help you create NANDROID backups without having to reboot into recovery.
-Developed by XDA member snoopy33, Orange Backup is arguably the finest addition to the list of such tools to date, as it supports 1-tap NANDROID backup, zipping and uploading to cloud storage of your choice.
+Developed by XDA member snoopy33, Orange Backup (update: now called OBackup) is arguably the finest addition to the list of such tools to date, as it supports 1-tap NANDROID backup, zipping and uploading to cloud storage of your choice.
 Needless to say, Orange Backup is meant to work with rooted devices only.
 The tool also supports scheduled backup & uploading to cloud, full, incremental or split backups, backing up user-selected partitions only, option to upload data over Wi-Fi and/or while charging only, integrated app & task manager, and lots more.

 As of now, Orange Backup supports automatic uploading of backups to Google Drive, Dropbox, and any medium that supports FTP transfers.
 In terms of supported custom Android recoveries, Orange Backup works with both ClockworkMod Recovery and TWRP.
 The app is meant for rooted devices only and if you haven’t rooted yours yet, don’t forget to check out our Android rooting guide.

 The app’s interface has been neatly designed in accordance with the latest Android UI guidelines.
 The main screen lists all your backup instances, the sidebar allows quick access to the native app uninstaller, task killer, event logger, device info and system settings tools, and the menu overflow button reveals options to upload last backup, reboot device into recovery and clean unwanted incremental backup instances with a tap.